RTFRekola/computer-vision-rock-paper-scissors/README.md

 When preparing to run this code for the first time, do the following:

-- create a directory for the code; e.g. in Linux terminal mkdir hangman
+- create a directory for the code; e.g. in Linux terminal mkdir roce_paper_scissors
-- copy files camera.rps, , keras_model.h5, labels.txt, requirements.txt into the directory you just created
+- copy files camera.rps, keras_model.h5, labels.txt, requirements.txt into the directory you just created

 ## Usage Instructions